huhwhy/chrismess/README.md

 * Make sure it works when you press _enter_ on the keyboard, not jus when you click the button

 *commit each step, and then make a good descriptive commit message

+#Day 2 Homework

+* Give the function change heading a more accurate name
+* Add a second field to the form.
+* Display the value of that field in the list

+##Bonus Credit

+* Display the second field in a seperate HTML element than the flick name

+* See if you can then style it differently

+#Super Mega Credit

+* Use more then one function. ( "Break "changeHeading" into multiple functions, as appropriate)